-399.2Augmentation with Coarser Material that is Similar to Existing Bed Material,40D50~1.2mm
+9.2 Augmentation with Coarser Material that is Similar to Existing Bed Material, D50~1.2mm

-41 Under this sediment-transport model simulation, the gradation of the augmented material was coarsened

-42 to more closely resemble the existing bed material.
-This gradation was developed by averaging the

-43 representative gradation of the bed material at the three anchor points in Subreach 3 (the Overton Bridge
+- 41 Under this sediment-transport model simulation, the gradation of the augmented material was coarsened - 42 to more closely resemble the existing bed material.
+This gradation was developed by averaging the - representative gradation of the bed material at the three anchor points in Subreach 3 (the Overton Bridge

-- 1 to the Elm Creek Bridge).
+- to the Elm Creek Bridge).
 The resulting average gradation has a median diameter of about 1.2 mm and - 2 includes about 35-percent gravel.

-3 9.3 Summary
+9.3 Summary

 - 4 Results from these simulations indicate that if coarse material is augmented to the South Channel of - 5 Jeffrey Island (Cook Tract/Dyer Property), a significant amount of this material would deposit in the - 6 vicinity of the pumps and would not be transported to downstream degradational reaches due to the - 7 relatively low hydraulic energies near the pumping locations, thereby reducing the effectiveness of the - 8 augmentation.
-However, if at least one of the pumping operations is relocated to a location in the vicinity - 9 of Overton Sand and Gravel (downstream from Jeffrey Island), where the hydraulic energies are 10 somewhat higher, use of the coarser material appears to result in a more significant reduction to the - somewhat higher, use of the coarser material appears to result in a more significant reduction to the deficit.
-The temporal patterns of aggradation and degradation are similar to those observed using finer - 12 material, but the magnitude of the reduction in degradation is somewhat less. - 13 - 14 Therefore, it appears that use of the coarser gradation material could improve the effectiveness of the - 15 augmentation, so long as the material is augmented at a location where the hydraulic energy is sufficient - 16 to transport the material to the downstream degradational reaches. - 17 - 18 In other words, if the augmentation delivery location is on the South Channel, then a fine grain material - 19 (similar to the OS&G sand piles) is required to avoid excessive aggradation in the vicinity of the - 20 discharge location.
-Conversely, if the augmentation delivery location is downstream of the confluence of - 21 the North and South channels, such as OS&G, then a coarser material is required to provide more - 22 sediment transport to the deficit at Cottonwood Ranch. - 23
+However, if at least one of the pumping operations is relocated to a location in the vicinity - 9 of Overton Sand and Gravel (downstream from Jeffrey Island), where the hydraulic energies are - somewhat higher, use of the coarser material appears to result in a more significant reduction to the - deficit.
+The temporal patterns of aggradation and degradation are similar to those observed using finer - material, but the magnitude of the reduction in degradation is somewhat less.

+Therefore, it appears that use of the coarser gradation material could improve the effectiveness of the augmentation, so long as the material is augmented at a location where the hydraulic energy is sufficient to transport the material to the downstream degradational reaches.

+In other words, if the augmentation delivery location is on the South Channel, then a fine grain material (similar to the OS&G sand piles) is required to avoid excessive aggradation in the vicinity of the discharge location.
+Conversely, if the augmentation delivery location is downstream of the confluence of the North and South channels, such as OS&G, then a coarser material is required to provide more sediment transport to the deficit at Cottonwood Ranch.
-24 The optimal augmentation material gradation for sediment augmentation is not known.
-There may not be

-- an optimal gradation of material that economically meets the goal of eliminating 100 percent of the - 26 sediment deficit without causing adverse impacts on local flow conditions (i.e., flooding) or downstream - 27 landowners.
-Section 13 discusses some of the risk and uncertainty associated with quantity and gradation - 28 of augmentation material required.
+- The optimal augmentation material gradation for sediment augmentation is not known.
+There may not be an optimal gradation of material that economically meets the goal of eliminating 100 percent of the - an optimal gradation of material that economically meets the goal of eliminating 100 percent of the sediment deficit without causing adverse impacts on local flow conditions (i.e., flooding) or downstream - 27 1 1 1 2 C 1 12 II - 27 landowners.
+Section 13 discusses some of the risk and uncertainty associated with quantity and gradation - of augmentation material required.

-1 10.
-COMPILATION OF ALTERNATIVES
+COMPILATION OF ALTERNATIVES 10.

-The previous sections provided identification and initial screening of various components which will form the basis for alternative development, including the following:

-- 4 Sediment augmentation delivery locations

-- 5 Sediment sources

-- 6 Sediment production and delivery technologies

-- 7 Delivery timing
+- 2 The previous sections provided identification and initial screening of various components which will form - 3 the basis for alternative development, including the following: - Sediment augmentation delivery locations - Sediment sources - Sediment production and delivery technologies - 7 Delivery timing

-- 8 Augmentation material gradation

-9 A wide array of options for each of these five components was identified and evaluated to eliminate any

-10 component options that were either not feasible or not reasonable.
-The components that were considered

-11 reasonable and feasible were then assembled to develop a set of complete sediment augmentation

-- 12 alternatives.
-Options that were retained after the initial screenings are listed in Table 10-1. - 13
+- Augmentation material gradation - 9 A wide array of options for each of these five components was identified and evaluated to eliminate any - component options that were either not feasible or not reasonable.
+The components that were considered 10 - reasonable and feasible were then assembled to develop a set of complete sediment augmentation 11 - 12 alternatives.
+Options that were retained after the initial screenings are listed in Table 10-1.